OpenSportSim/Editor/README.md

-# Editor
-A standard editor for the OpenSportSim platform
+# The toolchain for building OpenSportSim projects